Facets of God Displayed in the Hebrew Aleph-Bet: Yod, Caph, and Lamed

 I will instruct you and teach (lamed) you in the way you should go;I will guide you with My eye.

-In the gospel accounts we frequently see Jesus being referred to as a teacher and is often translated rabbi or rabboni.
+In the Gospel accounts, we frequently see Jesus referenced as a teacher.
+The word "Teacher" often translates as "rabbi" or "rabboni."
 The Bible also references Him as the Good, Great, and Chief Shepherd.

-A shepherd staff is also known as a symbol of authority that is also connected with the concept of teaching,
+A shepherd staff is also known as a symbol of authority and also connects with the concept of teaching,

 . . . the people were astonished at His teaching, for He taught them as one having authority.